-A seminar course for all freshman natural science majors, introducing students to careers in science, methods, and opportunities for research, science faculty, and tutoring programs.
+A seminar course for all freshman natural science majors that introduces them to careers in science and teaches them about the academic catalog and the latest scientific literature.
+Students are required to design their own personalized four-year science degree plan that includes pre-requisite courses they need based on their career goals.
 2 hours per week.
 This course is normally offered in the fall semester.